 Dear Novato Community,

 This is an exciting time in education, and there has never been as much change as we are experiencing now.
-We have a new state testing system, the California Assessment of Student Performance and Progress (CAASPP), and will receive our first results shortly.
+We have a new state testing system, the California Assessment of Student Performance and Progress (CAASPP).
 This assessment is a dramatic change from our previous state test—the California Standards Tests—as it is a more rigorous test that asks for more critical thinking and problem solving and not just memorization of facts.
 We are also well on our way with the Common Core State Standards in math and language arts, and these standards also demand more of our students in very positive ways.
-The Next Generation Science Standards have been adopted by the state, and we are working to implement these new standards now as the new science assessments begin in 2017.
+The Next Generation Science Standards have been adopted by the state and the new science assessments begin in 2017.
 Not only is the content of our subjects changing, but the way we are teaching is changing as well.
 Technology plays a huge role in helping to support student learning, and active learning through techniques such as Project Based Learning is also helping to better challenge and inspire our students.
 Novato has hired some amazing teacher coaches to help support our teachers through all these changes, and we will continue to provide strong professional development so our teachers are able to meet the new challenges head on so our students are well prepared for their future.
 NUSD will also be working more with the National Equity Project to address opportunity gaps to improve learning and education outcomes for all students.

 With the fantastic support we receive from our Novato Community and parents, and with the amazing talents and skills of our school staff, we are poised for a great year of learning and discovery here in Novato.